-The View from Here is our response to the constantly changing situations around the COVID-19 pandemic, and is a new format for Arts & Ages programme over the coming months.
-We aim to continue building long lasting relationships between schools and older people’s venues, even if we are unable to meet in person.
+The View from Here was our response to the constantly changing situations around the COVID-19 pandemic, and a new format for our Arts & Ages programme.
+We aimed to continue building long lasting relationships between schools and older people’s venues, even when we are unable to meet in person.
 We will maintain existing Arts & Ages relationships and help connect communities during this uncertain time.
-The View from Here aims to ease social isolation for all ages through creative intergenerational exchange.
+The View from Here aimed to ease social isolation for all ages through creative intergenerational exchange.

 What does the world look like at the moment from your view?

 What might that view look like for someone else?

 We aimed to create a space to reflect on the now, explore another generation’s perspective, and most importantly have fun!

 Following the third instalment, Magic Me brought together all the wonderful responses we have received from people of different ages, to create a short animation film telling the story of The View From Here.

 Alongside the animation we have created a book celebrating participants artwork and highlighting scenes from the animation film.
 This book has been sent to participants without digital access.

 - Amanda Mascarenhas

 - Ben Connors